India - Tigers & The Taj Mahal

-You'll also see the Red Fort and take a rickshaw ride through the narrow lanes of Chandni Chowk.
-Before evening falls you'll see some of the city's Imperial highlights including the India Gate war memorial, the vast boulevard of the Rajpath and Parliament House.
+You'll also see the legendary Red Fort, the residence of the Mughal emperor for nearly 200 years (until 1857), and take a rickshaw ride through the narrow lanes of Chandni Chowk.
+Before evening falls, you'll also see some of the city's Imperial highlights, including the India Gate war memorial, the vast boulevard of the Rajpath and Parliament House.

-Leaving Abhaneri, you'll make a stop for lunch at the Umaid Lake Palace, a heritage hotel, before continuing to Ranthambhore National Park, one of the prime examples of Indian conservation and your base for two nights.
-Once the hunting ground of Indian princes, this national park stands atop a 600-metre-high hill range and plays host to a number of India's elusive and endangered tigers.
+Leaving Abhaneri, you'll travel to Ranthambhore National Park, stopping en route for lunch at the Umaid Lake Palace, a lovely heritage hotel set amid landscaped gardens.
+Ranthambhore is not only one of the largest national park in northern India, it's also one of the best examples of conservation in the whole country.
+Once the hunting ground of Indian princes, the park stands atop a 600-metre-high hill range and is home to a number of India's famous. elusive (and still endangered) tigers.

-In the evening enjoy the 'tiger talk' with a local naturalist, in preparation for tomorrow's adventure.
+Relax for the afternoon, then enjoy an evening tiger talk with a local naturalist: the perfect preparation for tomorrow's adventure.

-After a morning at leisure, or, perhaps, an optional visit to nearby Ranthambhore Fort, travel through Rajasthan to Jaipur, India's pink city, for a two-night stay.
-Settle into your heritage hotel in downtown Jaipur, and enjoy the on-site facilities, including a cooling outdoor pool.
+Day 6This morning, after the chance to climb up the 273 steps to Ranthambhore Fort on an optional excursion, we'll travel through Rajasthan to Jaipur, nicknamed India's pink city, where you'll stay for the next two nights.
+Settle into your heritage hotel in downtown Jaipur, and enjoy the on-site facilities, including a relaxing and cooling outdoor pool.

-En route back to Delhi, for your final night's stay in India, we'll make a stop at the intriguing Heritage Transport Museum, which showcases the development of road, rail and air in India.
+Day 9As we make our way back to Delhi, where you'll spend the final night of your holiday in India, we'll stop at the fascinating Heritage Transport Museum, which showcases the development of road, rail and air transport in India.

 You will be staying in a series of well-located hotels, all of which will be of a four- and five-star standard.
 In all cases, rooms have private bathrooms and air conditioning.Back to top